is biometric testing the secret to online success?

 As quickly as the digital world adapts, so must we to keep up with it.
 Traditional marketing techniques can only go so far in providing relevant insight.
 People can tell us what they think but tapping into the way they feel gives a whole new angle and understanding.
 Humans are irrational by nature, as a result, biometric testing holds a level of perception that gives a full understanding of how your customers engage with your website, their genuine thoughts and behaviours.

 Using market-leading biometric testing methods, rich data can be provided feeding directly into your UX decisions and CRO strategy, in turn, helping to remove barriers to conversion.
-This is the first step towards providing a best possible ROI by catering directly to your audience’s primary emotions.
+This is the first step towards providing the best possible ROI by catering directly to your audience’s primary emotions.

 should you be using biometric testing for your website?